-Most Freeview HD TVs are now Smart enabled, so in addition to 10 great HD channels and up to 50 standard channels* you can now have lots more entertainment at your fingertips.
+Most Freeview HD TVs are now Smart enabled, so in addition to 12 great HD channels and up to 60 standard channels* you can now have lots more entertainment at your fingertips.
+Or add a Freeview HD recorder to an exiting HD TV.
 Find out about our products here.

-Check out the lastest Smart TV ranges from the leading manufacturers:
+Check out the latest Smart TV ranges from the leading manufacturers:

 *All channels subject to coverage – check coverage at your address